 Good Hotel Guide Review

-2 lounges, restaurant, free Wi-Fi, in-room TV (Freeview), 2-acre wooded garden, bicycle storage, unsuitable for disabled.
+2 lounges, dining room with orangery extension, in-room TV (Freeview), 2-acre wooded garden, bicycle storage, EV charging, unsuitable for disabled.

 not under 10.